innovate-invent/innovate-invent.github.io/_projects/eyeth.md

 and perceive the world around you.
 Losing your sense of hearing is possibly the most impactful loss for a human, it cuts us off from others.
 Other people, the interaction, the interdependence, the shared experience is vital.

+Over 70 million people in the world use sign language as their main language.
+5.5 million of them are functionally deaf children.

 Research at the U.S. National Institute on Deafness and Other Communication Disorders has shown a significant association between hearing/speech impairments and moderate to severe depression.